vEnhance/1802/r08.typ

 == From the instructor's Slack

-Me trying to do question 1a.
+Me trying to do question 1a.#footnote[As it happened, I was sitting around in the ill-fated flight UA 499 from Newark to Boston when I sent this, which was delayed until around 11:00pm.
+  I got home way later than I should have.
+  If I seem cranky this morning, that's probably why.]

 #figure(
   image("figures/brainfart.png", width: 95%),